adrianlemess/jokenpo-game-angular/README.md

 ## Tests

+### Unit tests

+All my business layer it's covered with unit tests, we can for sure decouple the business layer and pass for a NodeJS service or even to another framework with only small adaptations
+### Snapshot tests

+I've added some snapshot tests for the components included on shared folder, since those components are only presentational components.

+### Integration tests

+I've created all the important tests in one place `jokenpo-game.component`, because this component will orchestrate the game.
+So inside this component I've also tested: `jokenpo-panel.component` and `shared module components`, all to see if the game is working

+### End to End tests

+With more time I would probably add tests with Cypress, but the random part for the computer x computer match would take me some time to understand how to properly test.
+So I've decided to skip those tests, since I've already have a good coverage of business covered already with integration tests.

+### Testing folder

+I've created two testing folder:

+- src/testing - contains a TestingModule to help import testing modules and a dummy component to be reusable in mock routes
+- src/app/jokenpo-game/jokenpo-game/testing - contains some files to help to make integration tests for the component.
+I didn't need to create this folder, but I've created to improve readability on the test file.

+Both folders is excluded on jest.config and typescript build.
 ## Code design

+All my decisions was to try decouple business layer from UI.
+If we need to extend the code in some point of the future we will only need to update the business layer.

+And inside the business layer we will have small changes on strategies and need to add new entities in the Hand model and also modified the factories.
 ### Architecture diagram
 I've started the application by thinking about the model and how I would model the application.
 For doing this I've decided to use two design patterns: `Strategy` and `Factory`.